-The Company is a limited company, which is incorporated and domiciled in the UK.
+The Company is a private company limited by shares, which is incorporated and domiciled in the UK.
 The address of its registered office is One Edison Rise, New Ollerton, Newark, Nottinghamshire, NG22 9DP.

 Statement of compliance

 These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and International Financial Reporting Interpretations Committee ("IFRIC") interpretations adopted by the European Union (EU) and with those parts of the Companies Act 2006 applicable to companies reporting under IFRS.